jonifen/jonifen-web/README.md

 # jonifen-web

-This is the repository for my rather basic personal blog/website which is hosted in Github Pages via my own domain https://jonifen.co.uk/
+This is the repository for my rather basic personal site which is hosted in Github Pages via my own domain https://jonifen.co.uk/

 ## Deploying changes